36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 History fans will deeply appreciate this place.
 Upon your arrival, you can take tours, listen to audio recordings, and even check out vintage displays of clothing, fittings, furniture, and relics of past royalties!

-Across the street, youʻll also see the Ali’iolani Hale, another famous site.
-It also has a statue of King Kamehameha V in front ot it.
+Across the street, you also see the Ali’iolani Hale, another famous historic site in Honolulu.
+It also has a statue of King Kamehameha V in front of it.

 The Iolani Palace truly is one of the best Honolulu museums to visit when you’re there!